 Leyden Academy is now exploring if this success initiative in Ulft can be copied to other communities, to help keep seniors active and healthier for longer.
-In 2016 and 2017, we have set up three experimental peer coaching sports clubs for older adults in the city of Leiden.
+We have set up three experimental peer coaching sports clubs for older adults in the city of Leiden.
 Our goal is to empower seniors to take charge of their daily exercise and integrate this into their routine to become healthier and happier as they age.
+It seems to be working, as more and more Vitality Clubs in the Netherlands are being set up, and the participants experience the health benefits and pleasure of exercising together.

 For more information, please contact David van Bodegom.